-When you are on different network than the server with a PHP application that you need to be debug, you might have a problem.
+When you are on a different network than the server with a PHP application that you need to debug, you might have a problem.
 Xdebug from the remote server can't directly connect to your machine through all the firewalls, NAT routers or other network infrastructure.
 That makes PHP remote debugging impossible.
 Or does it?

-One option would be to install DBGp server on the network with the development server, but your administrator might rather watch cat videos than do this.
-Another solution is to use SSH tunnel (or port forwarding).
+One option would be to install a DBGp server on the network with the development server, but your administrator might rather watch cat videos than do this.
+Another solution is to use an SSH tunnel (or port forwarding).

 Open SSH Tunnel

 For this solution to work, there is an obvious requirement.
 The server has to have an SSH server running and you must be able to login into it with an SSH client.
 If you are running Windows 10 you should have

 ssh command.
 If not, you can install it.
 If you are, however, running older Windows you'll need to install Putty.

 Assuming you are on Windows 10, open a command prompt and run this command: